sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 So, we know that the `ProductID` property is the only key field, and the types of other properties make sense to us too.

-To find the right balance between realism and efficiency (no-one wants to type in a large amount of definition or data), the first entity definition in the OData service you'll create will be a cut down version of this `Product` entity, encompassing the following properties:
+To find the right balance between realism and efficiency (no-one wants to type in a large amount of definition or data), the first entity definition in the OData service you'll create will be a cut down version of this `Product` entity type, encompassing the following properties:

 - `ProductID`
 - `ProductName`
 - `UnitsInStock`

-Further entities will be cut down versions of entities in the Northwind OData service too; this suggests that a cut down name for your OData service is appropriate too, so we'll go with `Northbreeze`.
+Further entities will be cut down versions of entities in the Northwind OData service too; this suggests that a cut down name for your OData service is appropriate too, so we'll go from `Northwind` to `Northbreeze` (see what we did there?).

 ### Start a new CAP project

-To start creating your `Northbreeze` OData service, start by creating a new CAP project in your App Studio dev space using the "Start from Template" wizard available on the Welcome page (if you don't have the Welcome page open, you can recall it with menu path **Help** **&rarr;** **Welcome**).
+To start creating your `Northbreeze` OData service, start by creating a new CAP project in your App Studio dev space using the "New project from Template" wizard available on the Get Started page (if you don't have the Get Started page open, you can recall it with menu path **Help** **&rarr;** **Get Started**).

 In the "Select Template and Target Location" step, select the **CAP Project** template and then use the **Start** button to continue.

 ![Select the CAP Project template](select-cap-project-template.png)

 In the "CAP Project Details" step, enter `northbreeze` for the project name, ensure that "Node.js" is selected for the runtime, and leave all the other options as they are.
-Then select the **Finish** button to complete, and open up the generated project in a new workspace, as directed by the popup that should appear.
+Then select the **Finish** button to complete, and wait for the generated project to appear.

 > It's better if you use the all-lowercase version of the name (`northbreeze`) as the name is used as the name of the NPM package that you're (indirectly) creating, and convention there dictates lowercase only.

-Make yourself acquainted with the content of the generated project, by looking through the files and directories in the App Studio's Explorer.
+Make yourself acquainted with the content of the generated project, by looking through some key files and directories in the App Studio's Explorer.
 Among these, you should see three directories named `app/`, `db/`, and `srv/`.
 To understand what these are, and how they relate to what you're going to do in the rest of this tutorial, think of them in a vertical structure like this:

 ```
 +------+